valnity98/Zumo328PControl/README.md

 v = 2 * π * 0.0195 * (400 / 60) ≈ 3.27 m/s

-## Conclusion

-By calculating the encoder frequency and converting it to linear speed, you can determine

 ## Developers
 - **Mutasem Bader**
 - **Felix Fritz Biermann**